 - You can no longer hold the position;

 - You cannot do another rep with correct form;

 4. Once you can add weight to the routine (or if you can do all the exercises with weight to begin with), then you’re strong enough to do the circuit twice.

 6. There are more difficult versions of certain exercises.

 7. Never allow poor form to take over.
-If you do you’re defeating the purpose of the workout because you will be compensating for the weaker core muscles by using the stronger (or less fatigued) muscles.
+If you do, you’re defeating the purpose of the workout because you will be compensating for the weaker core muscles by using the stronger (or less fatigued) ones.